phax/ph-diver/README.md

 # News and Noteworthy

+v4.2.1 - work in progress
+* Extended the API of `RepoStorageS3` to access the parameters from the constructor

 v4.2.0 - 2026-02-20
 * Added new method `IRepoTopTocService.refreshFromRepo`.
 See [#1](https://github.com/phax/ph-diver/issues/1)
 * Added a "default key prefix" to be applied to S3 repos.
 See [#2](https://github.com/phax/ph-diver/issues/2)